mlemineb/Rap-Generator/README.md

 ## How it works

-The full script is in the file 'py_script' and it's written in 'Python.
-Note that the R version of the script ('R_script') contain a small error that will be fixed soon.
+There are two version of the script allowing to do the full task :  a python version in the file `py_script.py` and a R version in the file `R_script.R`.
+Note that the R version contain a small error that will be fixed soon.

+This README file describe the `Python` version of the script.

 The script starts by importing the `openai` library and setting the API key for the OpenAI API.
 Next, it defines a function called `generate_song()` that takes in two arguments: a `rapper` and a `topic`.
 This function generates the song using the OpenAI API, it calls the `openai.Completion.create()` method, passing in various parameters such as the prompt, max_tokens, number of text completions, etc. The generatedsong is then returned and is then passed to TTS service.